pacs2024/pacs2024.github.io/index.md

 10:00 - 10:30 First coffee break :coffee:
 10:30 - 11:30 Andrei Krokhin: _"A Theory of Gadget Reductions for CSPs"_
 11:30 - 11:45 Short break
-11:45 - 12:30 Magnus Wahlström: _"Sparsification and running time aspects of CSPs"_
+11:45 - 12:30 Magnus Wahlström: _"Sparsification and Running Time Aspects of CSPs"_
 12:30 - 14:00 Lunch :sandwich:
 14:00 - 14:45 Marcin Pilipczuk: _"Parametrized Complexity of CSPs Parameterized by the Number of Unsatisfied Constraints"_
 14:45 - 15:30 Standa Živný: _"PTAS for CSPs from the Other Side"_